sg893052/sonic-buildimage/devops/telemetry/SONiC Threshold feature spec.md

 This command can be used to clear all/particular threshold breaches recorded by the system.
 The event-id when provided specifies the breach event index (index is indicated in the output of show threshold breaches).

+6) sonic-clear buffer-pool threshold

+This command can be used to remove buffer-pool threshold configured on ingress and egress buffers.

 ### 3.6.5 Debug Commands
 Debug commands will be available once the debug framework is available.
 The debug commands are needed to dump: